spences10/scottspence.com/copy/privacy-policy.md

 ### How I collect your information

-The only piece of information I collect is your email address.
-If you want to receive email updates from me.
+The only piece of information I collect is your email address _if_ you sign up to receive email updates from me.

-I use Substack to capture your email address when you give voluntarily via the email sign up form, you can see their privacy statement [here][0].
+I use Revue to capture your email address when you give it voluntarily via the email sign up form, you can see their privacy statement [here][0].